Course Overview

 Acknowledgments

-This course is based in part on material developed by Virginia Smith, Heather Miller, William Cohen, Anthony Joseph, and Barnabas Poczos.
+This course is based in part on material developed by Ameet Talwalkar, Geoffrey Gordon, Heather Miller, Barnabas Poczos, William Cohen, and Anthony Joseph.